Welcome to my website.

 This is where you can find out about me, about the books I write, about my work for Charleston, and about how to contact me.

-My next book, ALL THE RAGE: Pleasure, Pain, Power - Stories from the Frontline of Beauty, will be published by Virago in April 2024
+My new book, ALL THE RAGE: Pleasure, Pain, Power - Stories from the Frontline of Beauty, was published in the UK by Virago on 11 April 2024.

 The Sunday Times, The Times and the Financial Times have selected ALL THE RAGE among their best non-fiction books of 2024: